Library Pantry Donation Day

 Packets of soup Packets of gravy and dips

 Boxed pastas such as macaroni and cheese, spaghetti, etc.

 Canned baby formula mix Bar soap & Hygiene Items

-Mt.
-Sterling Friends of the Library are proud to announce that we will have a new Little Free Library Pantry for our community.
-This will be installed on the library’s property and open to anyone with a need for food or who would like to take a book.
-We will be accepting donations from the community of non-perishable and unexpired canned and boxed items.
-No homemade food or glass jars can be accepted.
-All items must be in good condition.
-The Little Free Library will operate under the honor system of “Take what you need, leave what you can.”
-This is open to anyone of any income level with no judgement.
+Occasionally there may be items like a loaf of bread or bags of noodles and similar items.
+Operating under the honor system of “Take what you need, leave what you can” this is open to anyone of any income level with no judgement.
 You will not have to provide any proof of financial eligibility or fill out any forms.
-We encourage the community to help us maintain this pantry (aka “blessing box”) and participate with us on maintaining this.
-To donate or sign up to be on our committee to help you do not have to be a member of the Friends of the Library.
-We are establishing a community committee with our Friends of the Library members to help in keeping and collecting as well as filling and monitoring this little free library pantry.
+We encourage the community to help us maintain this pantry (aka “blessing box”) and participate with us in maintaining this.
+To donate or sign up to be on our committee to help you do not have to be a member of Friends of the Library.
+Our established committee will welcome others in the community to join us to help in keeping and collecting as well as filling and monitoring this little free library pantry.

 Melissa Reece – Conception, planning and research, photos, securing donations, Committee Chair, Liaison for coordinating with library director, Friends of the Library, committee members, village council, Chamber of Commerce, pantry sponsor, etc.

 Bev Kern – Originally coordinating with local Boy Scout Troop on Melissa’s idea for this pantry to be an Eagle Scout project.

 Mt.
 Sterling Friends of the Library – Input and support, paid for building supplies and thank you gift to Steve Chambers.